Laura Robson: 2013: Career-high ranking

 At the start of the year, Robson had reached the top 50 for the first time in her career.
-She followed this with her first victory at the Australian Open with a convincing straight sets victory over Melanie Oudin.
+She followed this up with her first victory at the Australian Open with a convincing straight sets victory over Melanie Oudin.
 In the second round she played former Wimbledon champion, and fellow left-hander, Petra Kvitová.
 Robson came back after losing the first set to beat Kvitová in a three-hour match, to set up a third-round meeting with Sloane Stephens.
 After stopping for several shoulder treatments, Robson was eventually beaten in two sets.
 After the Australian Open, Robson played six matches in Fed Cup competition that saw Great Britain earn a World Group II play-off spot against Argentina.
 Following this success, she went on to lose two successive matches, losing to Daniela Hantuchová in Doha and to wildcard Yulia Putintseva in Dubai.

 At Indian Wells, Robson lost her first-round match against Sofia Arvidsson in three sets.
 Her next tournament was at Miami.
 In the singles, Robson reached the second round before losing to Alizé Cornet.
 In the doubles Laura Robson was given a wildcard to play with Lisa Raymond.
 The pair reached the final, beating the world No. 1 pairing of Sara Errani and Roberta Vinci, in straight sets in the semifinals, before losing to Nadia Petrova and Katarina Srebotnik.

 Robson was seeded 16th at Charleston and reached the second round before losing to Eugenie Bouchard in three sets.
 At the Katowice Open, Robson was seeded eighth, but lost in the first round to Lourdes Domínguez Lino.

 Robson represented Great Britain in the Fed Cup World Group II play-off against Argentina.
 After Johanna Konta lost her opening rubber to Paula Ormaechea, Robson easily won her first match over Florencia Molinero.
 Robson lost her second match against Paula Ormaechea in three sets.

 After several first-round defeats at the start to the European clay-court season, Robson defeated world No. 4, Agnieszka Radwańska, in the second round of the Madrid Open.
 She subsequently lost to former world No. 1, Ana Ivanovic, in the next round, having led 5–2 in the final set.
 Robson then made her debut at the Italian Open where she defeated Venus Williams in the first round but subsequently lost to her sister, world No. 1 and eventual champion, Serena Williams, in the second round.
 At the French Open Robson was beaten in the first round by former world No. 1, Caroline Wozniacki, in straight sets.

 To begin the grass-court season, Robson entered the Birmingham Classic where she was seeded seventh.
 Despite the seeding, she lost in straight sets to the eventual champion Daniela Hantuchová.
 She then participated in the Eastbourne International.
 In the first round, she faced Yuliya Beygelzimer in which she won in straight sets.
 In the second round, she lost to Caroline Wozniacki in straight sets for the second time in a row.